-Of all the five studio albums My Name Is Michael Holbrook is the most intimate one.
-Topics behind the songs are serious and extremely personal, the music is beautiful, loving and emotional.
+My Name Is Michael Holbrook is an intimate album and the topics behind the songs are serious and extremely personal, the music is beautiful, loving and emotional.
 The title song Tiny Love defines the album yet I always think the full triangle formed by Tiny Love, Stay High and Tiny Love Reprise creates the foundation of the album.

 In Tiny Love Mika talks about discovering himself in the most literal way: My name is Michael Holbrook, I was born in 1983.
 When Mika talks about this song he talks about self-worth and valuing ourselves.
 In our hearts we be giants with our tiny, tiny love.
 I love listening to Tiny Love watching the powerful, intense film directed by filmmaker Wiz and seeing the song representing Mika’s personal story.
 The more I listen to Tiny Love the more I feel about it, like it could only grow and expand making the single cover art that way particularly appropriate.
 Stay High continues the theme and gives attention to people around us, at gigs during Stay High the audience is always included.
 It’s important to keep up the good feeling and we can help each other to do that.